miet-1-2-3-go/qm/CH1 - particle physics.md

 Key properties
 A vector space must satisfy several conditions to be considered a Hilbert space: Vector Space: It must allow for vector addition and scalar multiplication.Inner Product: It must possess an inner product, a function that takes two vectors and produces a scalar, which can be used to define length and angle.
 The inner product has three properties:Conjugate Symmetry: \(\langle u,v\rangle =\overline{\langle v,u\rangle }\), where the bar denotes the complex conjugate.Linearity: \(\langle au+bv,w\rangle =a\langle u,w\rangle +b\langle v,w\rangle \).Positive Definiteness: \(\langle v,v\rangle \ge 0\), with equality only if \(v\) is the zero vector.Completeness: The space must be complete, meaning that every Cauchy sequence (a sequence where the terms get arbitrarily close to each other) must converge to a limit within the space.
 Examples Euclidean space (\(R^{n}\)): Any finite-dimensional vector space with a dot product is a Hilbert space.
 The standard Euclidean space is a familiar example.Sequence spaces (\(\ell ^{2}\)): This is the space of all infinite sequences of complex numbers \((z_{1},z_{2},z_{3},\dots )\) such that the sum of the squares of their magnitudes is finite: \(\sum _{n=1}^{\infty }|z_{n}|^{2}<\infty \).Lebesgue spaces (\(L^{2}\)): This space consists of complex-valued functions for which the integral of the squared magnitude is finite: \(\int _{-\infty }^{\infty }|f(x)|^{2}dx<\infty \).
 In quantum mechanics, wave functions are elements of \(L^{2}\).
 Applications Quantum Mechanics: The most famous application of Hilbert spaces is as the mathematical framework for quantum mechanics.
 In this context:The possible states of a quantum system are represented by vectors, known as "state vectors," within a Hilbert space.Physical quantities that can be measured (observables) are represented by operators that act on these state vectors.The inner product of two state vectors is a "probability amplitude," whose squared absolute value gives the probability of a system transitioning from one state to another.Functional Analysis: Hilbert spaces serve as a central object of study in functional analysis, a branch of mathematics concerned with vector spaces of functions.Fourier Analysis and Signal Processing: Hilbert spaces provide the setting for Fourier series and Fourier transforms, which are used to analyze and process signals and images.Differential Equations: They are used to formulate and find solutions to partial differential equations, especially with techniques such as the Galerkin method.Machine Learning: The theory of reproducing kernel Hilbert spaces (RKHS) is used in machine learning algorithms, particularly in support vector machines (SVMs).

+### MeV, GeV, KeV, and TeV

+MeV, GeV, KeV, and TeV are **units of energy based on the electronvolt (eV),** a unit used primarily in atomic, nuclear, and particle physics.
+An electronvolt is defined as the amount of energy gained by a single unbound electron or proton when it is accelerated through an electrostatic potential difference of one volt.
+**The electronvolt (eV)**
+Definition: The **energy acquired by a particle with a charge equal to that of an electron (e) when it is accelerated across a potential difference of 1 volt.**
+Conversion to SI unit: The conversion from electronvolts to the SI unit for energy, the joule (J), is given by:
+1 eV ≈ 1.602 x \(10^{-19}\) JContext: Because 1 eV is an extremely small amount of energy, it is often used with prefixes to describe the energies of subatomic particles.
+Common multiples of the electronvolt The units MeV, GeV, KeV, and TeV are derived from the electronvolt using standard metric prefixes.
+KeV (kiloelectronvolt) Meaning: kilo-electronvoltValue: \(10^{3}\) eV (1,000 eV)Use: Describes the energy of X-rays and is used in particle accelerators with energies above 10,000 eV.
+MeV (megaelectronvolt) Meaning: mega-electronvoltValue: \(10^{6}\) eV (1 million eV)Use: Often used in nuclear physics to measure the energy of radioactive decay and fission.
+For example, the fission of a uranium-235 atom releases about 200 MeV.
+GeV (gigaelectronvolt) Meaning: giga-electronvoltValue: \(10^{9}\) eV (1 billion eV)Use: Used in particle physics to measure the energies of particles in many accelerators, including older facilities at CERN and Fermilab.
+TeV (teraelectronvolt) Meaning: tera-electronvoltValue: \(10^{12}\) eV (1 trillion eV)Use: Represents extremely high-energy particles, such as those produced by the Large Hadron Collider (LHC) at CERN.
+A mosquito's motion has about 1 TeV of energy, but the LHC's importance is that it concentrates this energy into an extremely small space

+### Why do Particles with "weak isospin" transform into one another?
+Particles with weak isospin transform into one another because their weak isospin charge allows them to be grouped into doublets, making them susceptible to the weak interaction, which is mediated by the W and Z bosons.
+This transformation, known as weak isospin coupling, enables particles like electrons and neutrinos (left-handed fermions) or quarks to change their "flavor" (e.g., an up quark to a down quark), resulting in phenomena like beta decay.
+**Weak Isospin Groups Particles into Doublets** **Left-Handed Particles:** In the **Standard Model, particles are categorized by their chirality, which describes the direction of their spin relative to their motion.** Left-handed particles, such as electrons and neutrinos, are grouped into weak isospin doublets.
+**Weak Interaction Coupling:** Particles within these doublets can transform into one another through interactions mediated by the weak force.
+**The Role of Weak Interaction**
+**W Boson:** The W boson is a charged particle that carries the weak force.
+When a particle in a weak isospin doublet interacts with a W boson, it can change its "flavor".
+**Beta Decay Example:** A classic example is a neutron undergoing beta decay. **A down quark within the neutron transforms into an up quark, emitting a W- boson that then decays into an electron and an electron antineutrino.**
+**Flavor Changes in Quarks**
+**Quark Doublets:** Quarks also form weak isospin doublets, allowing them to transform into different types of quarks.
+**Protons and Neutrons:** This is crucial for nuclear processes, as it **explains how a proton can become a neutron and vice versa through the weak interaction.**

+Why does this happen?
+W bosons, besides altering electric charge, change a particle's quark flavor or lepton flavor, affecting its identity.
+They also change a particle's spin, a property related to its "handedness" or helicity, and interact only with particles exhibiting specific helicity.
+This flavor-changing and spin-altering capacity is fundamental to processes like beta decay, where a neutron transforms into a proton and emits an electron and antineutrino.